 Where do I send my T1?

-The easiest way is to complete the T1 form submission online through services, such as WealthsimpleTax.
+The easiest way to complete the T1 form yourself is by submitting it to CRA online using DIY software.
 Online form submission is facilitated using NETFILE, the CRA-recommended service for submitting CRA-issued taxpayer forms.
-You can also download the PDF form, fill it out, and mail it to the CRA office designated for your province or territory.
+You can also download the PDF form, fill and mail it to the CRA office designated for your province or territory.

 When do I submit and pay for my T1?

-Canadian taxpayers are required to file the T1 by April 30.
+Canadian taxpayers, who have to file a return and are not self-employed, are required to file the T1 by April 30.
 If you or your spouse or common-law partner are self-employed, you have until June 15 to file your tax return.
-If you have an amount owing, the payment deadline is also April 30, no matter whether your filing deadline is April 30 or June 15.
+If you have an amount owing, the payment deadline is still April 30, no matter whether your filing deadline is April 30 or June 15.